-Excuses are so prevalent and affect not only fitness progression and physique transformations, but they are so ingrained in modern society that it is worth taking a step back and breaking some of them down to ensure you catch yourself the next time you start spitting them out.
+Excuses are everywhere.
+They affect not only fitness progression & physique transformations, they are so ingrained in modern society that it is worth taking a step back and reflecting on what you are saying.

 These are nothing new.
 You will have heard them a million times and I guarantee you have used or continue to use some of them (I know I have).
 But by going through the list below, hopefully you will be able to see them more clearly and filter through the B.S. the next time you feel yourself using one of them.